Novimatrem/blog/_posts/2022-05-01-im-moving-away-from-mastodon-and-activitypub-due-to-its-soon-post-editing-functionality-being-a-large-avenue-for-abuse.markdown

 title:  "I'm moving away from Mastodon (+ActivityPub) due to its soon 'post editing' functionality being a large avenue for abuse"
 date:   2022-05-01 05:35:00 +0000
 ---
-## I'm moving away from Mastodon (+ActivityPub) due to its soon 'post editing' functionality being a large avenue for abuse
 #### by zoey Whitehat (novimatrem.uk)
 *Released: 01/May/2022 at 05:35AM*